Minnesota Police Called To Check On Man Standing Out In The Cold, Find It’s A Cardboard Cutout Of MyPillow CEO

 — FOX 9 (@FOX9) March 1, 2019

-The MyPillow CEO had been in the news earlier this week after giving a speech at the Conservative Political Action Conference (CPAC) in which he claimed that Donald Trump was chosen by God to be president.
+The MyPillow CEO had been in the news earlier this week after giving a speech at the Conservative Political Action Conference (CPAC), in which he claimed that Donald Trump was chosen by God to be president.
 As The Hill reported, the Minnesota-based businessman claimed that Trump was the “greatest” president in American history and that “God answered our prayers” by delivering him into the White House.

 “As I stand before you today, I see the greatest president in history.
 Of course he is.
 He was chosen by God,” Lindell said.